willkang7/mario_meets_metroid/README.md

 parasitic jellyfish.

 ## Installation
-To run the project locally, install Python 3 and pygame.
+This project uses Python 3 and Pygame.

-`pip install pygame`

-Also, create a file called 'high_score.json' and populate it with 0.

 ## Usage
+### How to Start a Game
+1. Create 'high_score.json' and populate it with 0.
-To play the game, run the alien_invasion.py file.
+1. Run the alien_invasion.py file.

+### Controls
 Key | Function
 ------------ | -------------
 LEFT | Move left